scdong0/Painterly-Rendering/readme.md

 ## File structure

-main.py: python code to implement the paper
+main.py: python implementation of the paper
 style.py: classes of styles and parameters that can be adjusted
 images: all image samples used in our project